Whitney Houston: Early life and family

 Whitney Elizabeth Houston was born on August 9, 1963, at Presbyterian Hospital in Newark, New Jersey, to Emily "Cissy" (née Drinkard) and John Russell Houston Jr. Cissy was a Grammy-winning gospel and soul singer who was a member of The Drinkard Singers and the founder of The Sweet Inspirations before becoming a solo artist.
 John was a former Army serviceman who later became an administrator under Newark mayor Kenneth A. Gibson.
 According to her mother, Houston was named after actress Whitney Blake.
 Houston was given the nickname "Nippy" by her father.

 Houston's parents were both African-American.
 Cissy Houston stated that she had partial Dutch and Native American ancestry.
 Houston was a cousin of singers Dionne and Dee Dee Warwick as well as a cousin of opera singer Leontyne Price.
 Aretha Franklin was an "honorary aunt" while Darlene Love was Houston's godmother.
 Houston's paternal great-great-grandfather Jeremiah Burke Sanderson was an American abolitionist and advocate for the civil and educational rights of black Americans during the mid-19th century.
 Houston had three older brothers: paternal half-brother John III; maternal half-brother Gary, a basketball player and singer; and full brother Michael.

 At three, Houston witnessed the Newark race riots of 1967.
 Following Cissy signing a solo recording contract in 1970, the Houston family relocated to a suburban area of East Orange, New Jersey, called Doddtown.
 Prior to moving to East Orange, the Houstons had raised their children on Newark's Wainwright Street.
 Houston's parents married in the spring of 1964, just months before Houston's first birthday.
 Initially a happy union, the marriage dissolved by Houston's teen years after Houston's father suffered a near-fatal heart attack.
-By 17, Houston's parents separated; divorcing over a decade later.
+By 18, Houston's parents separated; divorcing over a decade later.

 Houston was raised in the Baptist faith.
 She joined the church choir at New Hope Baptist Church in Newark at the age of five, and she also learned to play piano at New Hope.
 She later recalled being exposed to the Pentecostal church nearby as well.
-Houston made her solo performance debut at New Hope singing the hymn "Guide Me O Thou Great Jehovah" at the age of 12.
+Houston made her solo performance debut at New Hope singing the hymn "Guide Me O Thou Great Jehovah" at the age of 12 in November 1975.
 Around this same period, she told her mother that she wanted to pursue a career in music.
 Houston would be trained on how to sing by Cissy throughout her teen years.
-Houston’s biggest musical influence was her mother.
-She was also heavily influenced by her successful cousins Dionne and Dee Dee.
-Other musical influences included Karen Carpenter, Aretha Franklin, Chaka Khan, Gladys Knight, and Roberta Flack.

 Houston attended Franklin Elementary School (now the Whitney E. Houston Academy of Creative and Performing Arts) from first grade to sixth grade before transferring to Mount Saint Dominic Academy, a Catholic girls' high school in Caldwell, New Jersey, at 13.
 She graduated from Mount Saint Dominic in 1981.